BankkRoll/thirdweb-payment/README.md

 The `PaymentButton` component accepts the following props:

 - `recipient` (string): Ethereum address of the recipient of payments.
-- `amount` (string): Amount in Ether to charge.
+- `amount` (string): Amount in Ether to send.
 - `className` (string, optional): Custom className for the button.
 - `buttonText` (string, optional): Custom text for the button.
-- `icon` (string, optional): Custom icon for the button.
+- `icon` (React.ReactNode, optional): Custom icon element to display next to the button text.
+- `customStyles` (object, optional): Custom CSS styles for different parts of the component, including button, modal overlay, modal content, modal buttons, and loader.
 - `onPaymentSuccess` (function, optional): Callback function for successful payment.
 - `onPaymentError` (function, optional): Callback function for payment error.

-## Styling

-You can customize the button's appearance by providing a custom className using the `className` prop.
-The provided className will override the default styles.

 ## License